Ben Harper: Career

-On October 1, 2012, a new album from Harper with Charlie Musselwhite was announced entitled Get Up! on Stax Records / Concord Music Group.
+On October 1, 2012, an album from Harper with Charlie Musselwhite was announced titled Get Up! on Stax Records / Concord Music Group.
 The official release date for the album was January 29, 2013.
 Get Up! was recorded in Los Angeles and produced by Harper.
-It is Harper's 12th studio album and first new recording since 2011's Give Till It's Gone (Virgin).
+It is Harper's 12th studio album and first recording since 2011's Give Till It's Gone (Virgin).

 In December 2012, it was announced that Harper had co-produced lead vocalist Natalie Maines of the Dixie Chicks first solo rock album Mother.
 It was released on May 7, 2013.

-In early 2015, it was announced that Harper and The Innocent Criminals would perform at the Boston Calling Music Festival in May 2015.
+In early 2015, it was announced that Harper and the Innocent Criminals would perform at the Boston Calling Music Festival in May 2015.

-Ben Harper and The Innocent Criminals performed at Rock Werchter Festival 2015 on June 28, 2015.
+Ben Harper and the Innocent Criminals performed at Rock Werchter Festival 2015 on June 28, 2015.